-The following table sets forth the compensation paid to our directors during fiscal 2021.
-Ms. Rubin become a director on April 14, 2021 and Ms. Bauza became a director on December 17, 2021.
+The following table sets forth the compensation paid to our directors during fiscal 2022.
 Mr. Kanter is not included in the following table as he is a Named Executive Officer and, accordingly, received no compensation for his services as a director.
-Compensation earned by Mr. Kanter is included above in the "Summary Compensation Table."
+Compensation earned by Mr. Kanter is included below in the "Summary Compensation Table."